rainiera/health-hack/README.md

 athenahealth hackathon 2015

 Netflix but for insurance companies to predict customers' health outcomes.
-"B2B SaaS" (Business to business software as a service)
+:dollar: "B2B SaaS" (Business to business software as a service)

-It is also an API that attempts to follow the principles of REST
+It is also an API that attempts to follow the principles of REST :sleeping:

 ## Development
-- Some stuff we use: `flask`, DigitalOcean, `scikit-learn`, `anaconda` ;)
+- Some stuff we use: :snake: `flask`, DigitalOcean, `scikit-learn`, `anaconda`
 - `$ python main.py`
 - Test at `0.0.0.0:5000`
 - Use a `virtualenv` if you feel like it.